Skip to main content

 Anatomy of a Command

-A Command is a struct with two fields: name, identifying what the Command does, and effect, the Effect that the runtime executes.
-You create a Command in two steps: first, define its identity with Command.define, then call it with an Effect to produce the Command value.
+A Command is a struct with three fields: name, identifying what the Command does; args, the typed input record (when declared); and effect, the Effect the runtime executes.
+You create one in two curried steps: first, declare the identity and shape with Command.define; then call the result with an Effect (or with a builder that receives the typed args, when args are declared) to produce the Command value.

 This is the same idea as Messages.
-Just as m() gives a Message a name that the type system knows, Command.define gives a Command an identity that DevTools can display, tests can reference, and traces can track.
-The name isn’t a debug string — it’s a first-class value.
+Just as m() gives a Message a name that the type system knows, Command.define gives a Command a name and shape that DevTools can display, tests can reference, and traces can track.
+The name and args aren’t debug strings.
+They’re first-class values.

 Testable by Design